Architectural lighting design: Overview

-The purpose of architectural lighting design is to balance the characteristics of light within a space to optimize the technical, the visual and, most recently, the non-visual components of ergonomics with respect to illumination of buildings or spaces.
+The purpose of architectural lighting design is to balance the characteristics of light within a space to optimize the technical, visual, and, most recently, the non-visual components of ergonomics with respect to the illumination of buildings and spaces.

-The technical requirements include the amount of light needed to perform a task, the energy consumed by the lighting within the space and the relative distribution and direction of travel for the light so as not to cause unnecessary glare and discomfort.
-The visual aspects of the light are those that are concerned with the aesthetics and the narrative of the space (e.g. the mood of a restaurant, the experience of an exhibition within a museum, the promotion of goods within a retail space, the reinforcement of corporate brand) and the non-visual aspects are those concerned with human health and well-being.
+The technical requirements include the amount of light needed to perform a task, the energy consumed by the lighting within a space and the relative distribution and direction of light so as not to cause unnecessary glare or discomfort.
+The visual aspects of light are those concerned with the aesthetics and narrative of the space (e.g. the mood of a restaurant, the experience of an exhibition in a museum, the promotion of goods within a retail space, the reinforcement of a corporate brand) while the non-visual aspects are concerned with human health and well-being.

-As part of the lighting design process both cultural and contextual factors also need to be considered.
-For example, bright lighting was a mark of wealth through much of Chinese history, but if uncontrolled bright lights are known to be detrimental to insects, birds, and the view of stars.
+As part of the lighting design process, both cultural and contextual factors also need to be considered.
+For example, bright lighting was a mark of wealth through much of Chinese history, but uncontrolled bright light is known to be detrimental to insects, birds, and the visibility of stars.

 History

 The history of electric light is well documented, and with the developments in lighting technology the profession of lighting developed alongside it.
 The development of high-efficiency, low-cost fluorescent lamps led to a reliance on electric light and a uniform blanket approach to lighting, but the energy crisis of the 1970s required more design consideration and reinvigorated the use of daylight.

-The Illuminating Engineering Society of North America (IESNA) was formed in 1906 and the UK version was established in 1909 (now known as the Society of Light and Lighting and part of CIBSE).
-The International Commission on Illumination (CIE) was established in 1913 and has become a professional organization accepted as representing the best authority on the subject matter of light and lighting.
+The New York-based Illuminating Engineering Society (IES) was formed in 1906.
+A London-based organization established in 1909 with the same name is now known as the Society of Light and Lighting (SLL), a part of CIBSE.
+The International Commission on Illumination (CIE) was established in 1913.
 The Institution of Lighting Professionals was established as the Association of Public Lighting Engineers in 1924.
 Around the world similar professional organizations evolved.

 Initially, these industry organizations were primarily focused on the science and engineering of lighting rather than the aesthetic design, but in 1969 a group of designers established the International Association of Lighting Designers (IALD).
-Other associations purely for lighting design include the Professional Lighting Designers' Association (PLDA) established in 1994, the Association de Concepteurs Eclairage (ACE) in France established 1995, the Associazione Professionisti dell'Illuminazione (APIL) in Italy established in 1998, the Associação Brasileira de Arquitetos de Iluminação in Brazil in 1999 and the Professional Association of Lighting Designers in Spain (APDI) established in 2008.
+Other associations purely for lighting design have included the Professional Lighting Designers' Association (PLDA) established in 1994, the Association de Concepteurs Eclairage (ACE) in France established 1995, the Associazione Professionisti dell'Illuminazione (APIL) in Italy established in 1998, the Associação Brasileira de Arquitetos de Iluminação in Brazil in 1999 and the Professional Association of Lighting Designers in Spain (APDI) established in 2008.